I’ve seen a lot of dashboards fail

 Based on Nick Desbarats’ experiences designing dashboards for over 50 large organizations and teaching dashboard design to thousands of professionals, Beyond Dashboards uncovers the real reasons why so many dashboards fail to satisfy users and organizations; reasons that go far deeper than the visual design on which most dashboard books and courses focus.
-Readers will learn a practical, actionable framework for creating a system of purpose-specific displays (problem-scanning displays, metric diagnostic displays, performance reporting displays, etc.) that enables users to get answers to their data-related questions quickly and easily, including basic ones such as, “Is everything O.K. at the moment?”, often for the first time.
+Readers will learn a practical, actionable framework for creating a system of purpose-specific displays (Monitoring Displays, Performance Displays, Item Displays, etc.) that enables users to get answers to their data-related questions far more quickly and easily, including basic ones such as, “Is everything O.K. at the moment?”, often for the first time.

 Who should read this book